XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 #### A.1.12.
 What numeric range do MPT amounts support?

-In general, MPT `amount` fields are represented using unsigned 64-bit integers that can support values between `0` and `2^64 -1` (inclusive).
+In general, `amount` fields in MPT-related ledger objects are represented using unsigned 64-bit integers that can support values between `0` and`2^64 -1` (inclusive).
 An exception to this rule occurs when MPT amounts are represented in a payment or any other transaction that requires an `STAmount`.
 In these instances, the MPT amount values are limited to values between `0` and `2^63 -1` (inclusive), because this is the range supported by `STAmount`.

-As part of the design of MPTs, it was decided to limit the range of MPTs in any `STAmount` so that MPT amounts would work correctly with the `Number` class, which is used internally in rippled for any many mathematical operations such as inside the DEX, AMM, or otherwise.
+Because of this limitation, the maximum amounts allowed by any balance tracking field in `MPTokenIssuance` and `MPToken` are also limited to values between `0` and `2^63 -1` (inclusive), although these values may be increased in the future to enable more tokens to exist.

+For context, MPT amounts in `STAmount` objects are limited to the above range so that MPT amounts will eventually work correctly with the `Number` class, which is used internally in rippled for any many mathematical operations such as inside the DEX, AMM, or otherwise.
 At present, the `Number` class is unable to represent numeric values larger than `2^63 - 307` without loss of precision or overflow (depending on how the `Number` class's overflow behavior is configured for any particular runtime operation).
-While refactoring the `Number` class to support larger internal types was considered, it would have resulted in performance penalties for all `Number` usages, so we elected to simply limit the size of MPT amounts inside of an `STAmount` instead.
-The only real side effect of this design choice is that in certain scenarios where an MPT issuance's `MaxAmount` exceeds the value allowed by `STAmount` (i.e., exceeds `2^63-1`), then a single payment, DEX offer, or AMM transaction would not be able to represent the entire supply of an MPT in one single transaction.
-However, such a scenario is incredibly unlikely and is thus not considered benign (in the worst case, two transactions could be used to arrive at the desired outcome).
+While refactoring the `Number` class to support larger internal types was considered, it would have resulted in performance penalties for all `Number` usages, so we elected to simply limit the size of MPT amounts inside of `STAmount` instead.

 #### A.1.13.
 Why is `MPTokenIssuanceID` constructed using `sequence` + `issuer`?
 There are three important motivations for this design choice.